Minneapolis and Woodbury, MN Estate Planning Lawyers

 naming child on bank account

-Estate planning can get overwhelming.
-Being legal documents that handle a lot of assets, there are so many things that a person has to consider when writing them.
-Naturally, many people will look for easier ways to transfer their assets to their beneficiaries instead of planning their estate.
+Estate planning can feel overwhelming.
+These legal documents handle significant assets, and there are many factors to consider when drafting them.
+Naturally, some people look for simpler ways to transfer their assets to their beneficiaries instead of fully planning their estate.

 1. There can only be one joint owner, who is going to get all the money in the account.

-Typically, only two people are allowed to be named in a bank account: the primary owner and a joint owner.
-What parents usually do is list one of their children as the joint owner of the account.
-This person will get all the assets when the primary owner dies.
-However, the problem here arises if there are multiple children.
+Typically, only two people can be listed on a bank account: the primary owner and a joint owner.
+In many cases, parents name one of their children as the joint owner of the account.
+Upon the primary owner’s death, the joint owner inherits all the assets in the account.
+However, this can lead to complications, especially if there are multiple children.

-The joint owner gets all the money in the bank account while the other children who were not named don’t get anything.
-That could create disproportionate transfers and ultimately, some hard feelings.
+The joint owner receives all the money in the account, while other children who were not listed get nothing.
+This can result in disproportionate asset transfers, creating tension or resentment among siblings.

 2. The joint owner will have access and control over the money in the account.

-Naming someone as a joint owner of a bank account means that they become owners of the money in there as well.
-They will be able to access it when they want and use the money how they want to.
+Naming someone as a joint owner of a bank account grants them ownership of the funds in the account.
+This means they can access and use the money at any time, however they choose.

 3. There can be taxation issues.